Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/README.md

 # AMDC DAC Expansion Board

-This document describes the design features and capabilites of the AMDC DAC expansion board, which is an accessory board that plugs into either the IsoSPI or Power Stack ports on the AMDC and provides 8 analog outputs (+- 10V output).
+This document describes the design considerations and implementation details for the AMDC DAC expansion board.
+A block diagram is presented and each component is discussed in detail.
+Specifications of each component are provided based on the datasheet.

 ## Relevant Hardware Versions